ankur0360/JAVA_and_DSA/compile.md

    For compile a java file

       javac filename.java
-   * -> NOTE - File name and class name should be same "\n" For run a java file
+   * -> NOTE - File name and class name should be same

+For run a java file

          java filename